Pharmacy Technician

 - Small class sizes, instructor led and supported

-- IN-DEMAND!
+- In demand!
 Nearly flawless employability rate for our grads!

-Consider the Pharmacy Technician Program if you:
+Consider this program if you:

 - Are detailed-oriented and well organized